urashidmir/claims-app/README.md

 - **Project updates** are handled at `PATCH /projects/:id`
 - **Claim updates** are handled at `PATCH /claims/:id`

-If needed in a full production system, the /projects/:id endpoint could be extended to support bulk claim operations, but those behaviours would require explicit requirements.
+If needed in a full production system, the **/projects/:id** endpoint could be extended according to explicit requirements.

 ---